GPU-Accelerated Algorithms for Process Mapping: GPU-Accelerated Process Mapping

-\emph{Strong rebalancing} operates in a similar manner to weak rebalancing but reverses the assignment perspective.
-As before, each vertex $v$ in an overloaded block $b$ identifies an eligible neighboring target block $b'$ that minimizes the loss of moving $v$.
-However, instead of storing the vertex moves with the source block $b$, they are stored in the lists of the corresponding target block $b'$.
-Each target block then selects a prefix of moves from its own list, such that it stays balanced after accepting them.
-After execution, the target blocks are guaranteed to stay balanced, while the source blocks lose weight and are also likely to be balanced.
-Consequently, strong rebalancing can restore balance in just one iteration.
-However, target blocks will often move more vertices than necessary, resulting in a higher overall loss compared to weak rebalancing.
+We adapted the method to use $J(\mathcal{C}, \mathcal{D}, \Pi)$ as the objective function.
+Although this increases computational complexity, we observed no improvement in solution quality.
+Therefore, we use the standard rebalancing that minimizes edge-cut, which performs equally well but is faster to compute.
+One explanation is that edge-cut loss and communication cost loss correlate, so moves with small edge-cut loss also incur small communication cost loss.
+So regardless of the objective function, similar sets of vertices are moved.
+Additionally, any poor rebalancing move is likely corrected during the label propagation phase due to its high reversal gain.

 \textbf{Overall Refinement Algorithm.} The complete refinement procedure is summarized in Algorithm~\ref{alg:overall-refinement}.
-The algorithm iteratively alternates between unconstrained label propagation and rebalancing (depending on the current imbalance) until the maximum number of iterations $i^{\max}$ is reached.
-A copy of the mapping $\Pi'$ is used and the actual mapping $\Pi$ is only updated if an improvement mapping has been found.
-The parameter $i^{\max}_w$ controls how many consecutive iterations of weak rebalancing are applied before a single iteration of strong rebalancing is triggered.
+The algorithm iteratively alternates between unconstrained label propagation and rebalancing (depending on the current imbalance) until at least 12 iterations have been executed.
+This guarantees that at least three full cycles of label propagation, then two weak rebalancing steps and at last one strong rebalancing can be executed.
+A copy $\Pi'$ is used and the actual mapping $\Pi$ is only updated if an improved mapping has been found.
 In each iteration, if the current partition $\Pi'$ satisfies the imbalance constraint (Line 5), the algorithm performs unconstrained label propagation to reduce the communication cost (Line 6).
-Otherwise, the algorithm invokes weak or strong rebalancing to improve the balance (Lines $8 - 15$).
+Otherwise, the algorithm invokes weak or strong rebalancing to improve the balance (Lines 8 -- 15).
 After each iteration, the partition $\Pi'$ is updated (Line 16), and the best feasible solution encountered so far is saved.
+The process terminates when no significant improvement in either objective quality or balance has been achieved within the iteration limits.
+The hyperparameter $\phi = 0.999$ specifies the minimum relative improvement of $J(\mathcal{C}, \mathcal{D}, \Pi)$ that has to be achieved in each iteration.
+The constants 12, 2 and $\phi$ are transferred from \algo{Jet}.